This is a tutorial for the Champions custom card maker by Landstander.

 Cardtable

-Take the CSV file that you exported, then upload it to Cardtable using the menu: Custom Content -> Import -> Pick your CSV to load it into the app.
-To put it on the table, use Custom Content -> Load -> Pick your sets and choose the set you uploaded.
+Take the CSV file from the tool and upload it to Cardtable using the menu: Custom Content -> Import -> Pick your CSV to load it into the app.

 Dragncards